 Data that employers gather for the purpose of monitoring equal opportunities will often fall within the special categories of data under the GDPR, ie where it relates to employees' racial or ethnic origin, religious or philosophical beliefs, health or sexual orientation.
-The Data Protection Bill, which will supplement the provisions of the GDPR, includes a limited provision that specifically allows these types of special category data to be processed for the purpose of monitoring equality of opportunity or treatment between different groups.
+The Data Protection Act 2018, which supplements the provisions of the GDPR, includes a limited provision that specifically allows these types of special category data to be processed for the purpose of monitoring equality of opportunity or treatment between different groups.
 An employee can require the employer to stop processing his or her data for that purpose by giving the employer written notice.
 The employer can rely on this provision only if it has an appropriate policy document in place, setting out the safeguards it has implemented for processing special category data and its policies on for how long the data will be retained.

 Alternatively, equal opportunities monitoring is one of the rare examples of where it may be appropriate for an employer to rely on employees' consent as the legal basis for processing their data.
 This is because employees can have a genuine choice about whether or not to provide the information and there should not be any adverse consequences for those who choose not to provide it.
 An employer may decide to base its equality monitoring programme on consent, to give employees more control over how their data is used.
 Employees can withdraw their consent at any time.